 Bermúdez established the Bermúdez Family Endowed Scholarship Fund to provide scholarships to the dependent child or spouse of a veteran who served in or was killed or disabled in a conflict.
 He also has established scholarships at the College of Agriculture and Life Sciences and the Mays Business School in support of undergraduate business honors students.
 Bermúdez is a former chairman of the board of The Association of Former Students.
+He has been recognized by Texas A&M as a Distinguished Alumnus.
 He is married to Andrea and has five children.

-Billy Lemmons is founder and managing partner of EnCap Flatrock Midstream in San Antonio.
-He and his wife Angie are longtime benefactors to Texas A&M, as they have established a faculty enrichment endowment in the Department of Petroleum Engineering and two endowed scholarships for students in the business school.
+Billy Lemmons is a founder and managing partner of EnCap Flatrock Midstream in San Antonio.
+He and his wife Angie are longtime benefactors to Texas A&M, as they have established a faculty enrichment endowment in the Department of Petroleum Engineering, two endowed scholarships for students in the business school, and two endowed scholarships in the Bush School.
 They have also supported student-athletes with a 12th Man Foundation 1922 fund endowment.
 The couple is part of the Lead by Example national campaign council and previously served on the MBA Program Advisory Board in Mays Business School.
 Lemmons also serves on the Board of Trustees of the George H.W.
 Bush Presidential Library Foundation.